 Shawn Llewellyn, President | email@example.com

-He has been a Board member with Paws for Hope since its founding year and has been integral in the development and implementation of our veterinary related programs and services.
-In addition to being Board President, and working with the Foundation’s Executive Director on community engagement and partnership building, he now leads our involvement with a one-health initiative for homeless and at-risk youth in Vancouver.
+Shawn has been a Board member with Paws for Hope since its founding year and has been integral in the development and implementation of our veterinary related programs and services.
+In addition to being Board President, and working with the Foundation’s Executive Director on community engagement and partnership building, he leads our involvement in a collaborative one health initiative for homeless and at-risk youth in Vancouver.

-He lives in Vancouver with his two cats, Kyla and Casey
+Shawn lives in Vancouver with his two cats, Kyla and Casey.

 Breanna Laubach, Vice President | firstname.lastname@example.org

 Breanna was born and raised in North Vancouver, BC and has always shared her life with pets.
 Her life-long love of animals inspired her to become involved with Paws For Hope.
 With a background in communication, her goals are to bring her resourcefulness and creativity to benefit the growth and longevity of the Foundation.
 Although Breanna’s main focus is for the welfare of companion animals within British Columbia, her love and support reaches a number of wildlife organizations from Oregon to Australia, where facilities focus on the research and preservation of unique and endangered animals such as koalas and sloths.